Free Proctored Full SAT and ACT Practice Tests in North Jersey & Rockland

 Our existing Clients are offered unlimited FREE practice tests, while our new prospects get their first practice test FREE!
-New prospects are offered additional practice tests at a rate of $25 each from Tutor Doctor Bergen Rockland.
+New prospects are offered additional practice tests at a rate of $25 each from Tutor Doctor North Jersey and Rockland.

 After Taking the Practice Test, All Families Receive:

 - Detailed Score Analysis